palankai/odoo-oauth2/README.md

 This module provides standard API for authentication.

 You can register consumers, and assign users to it.
-Then with knowledge of consumer key and secret and user credentials.
+Then with knowledge of consumer key and secret and user credentials, you can authenticate and can access resources.

 ## Provides